SFAI SPONSORED RESIDENCY PROGRAM TO LAUNCH WITH EQUAL JUSTICE: 60 NEW SUBSIDIZED RESIDENCIES NOW AVAILABLE

 From September 2017 through July 2018, SFAI programming will explore the following questions within the context of Equal Justice:

-- How can art be used to engage systems of power and foster social equity?
+- How can art be used to engage systems of power and foster social and racial equity?

 - How can community action creatively address accountability and responsibility for equal justice within legal, financial, and social systems?

-- How can creative practices bear witness and give testimony to those who experience and suffer injustice, and in the process help to transform systems of structural oppression?
+- How can creative practices bear witness and give testimony to those who suffer injustice, and in the process help to transform systems of structural oppression?

 At SFAI, we are artists, innovative thinkers and engaged citizens.
 We cultivate creative leadership and invest in community, culture, and place to re-imagine a more equitable world.